LukeBriggsDev/LukeBriggsDev.github.io/flatpak-instructions-not-included/index.md

 They had obviously also faced similar Qt-based problems.
 Their YAML led to me finding out about python wheels, how I could get PyQt in a flatpak, and how I could tell pip the right directory for a python installation (I had no idea what `--target` would do before this).

 Thanks to some German physicists, my next project is back on track.
-Beady eyed people may notice some information in some of the config files I've posted that hints to what it could be.
+Beady eyed people may notice some information in some of the config files I've posted that hint to what it could be.
 I did try and use PySide using the same wheel method but I got into some strange cyclical versioning thing since it required PySide an Shiboken2 to be installed at the same time.
 All that means is that my application will be open source out of a legal obligation, as well as an civil one.

 *SIDE:* kerberos is also a requirement for PyQt to work in a flatpak, I have no idea why but it may have something to do with certain networking modules.